-Medication can be used for many disorders, including conditions that frequently co-occur with eating disorder and substance use disorder diagnoses.
+Medication can be used for many disorders, including conditions that frequently co-occur with eating disorders and substance use disorder diagnoses.
 For example, generalized anxiety disorder, bipolar disorder, or depression.

 If you are someone who requires medication, you will meet with a qualified member of your treatment team for medication management services.
 If you are in an inpatient rehab or residential facility, the nursing staff will provide your medication daily or as prescribed.